 Presidential Fellows are selected by the President and Provost from a pool of candidates nominated by the School deans, as well as the heads of departments and interdisciplinary programs.
 Students cannot apply directly for these fellowships.

-Each Presidential Fellow receives a special letter from the President of MIT emphasizing the prestigious nature of the award and identifying the benefactor responsible for the award.
-This letter follows the offer of admission from the department.
+Each Presidential Fellow receives a special certificate signed by the President of MIT emphasizing the prestigious nature of the award and identifying the benefactor responsible for the award presented at the Presidential Fellowship Reception each fall.

 Department and academic administrators submit their nominations based on their Presidential Fellowship allocation for the upcoming year directly to Scott Tirrell, Manager of Graduate Fellowship email@example.com.